 The Kamons in the Graveyard

-So-called the kamon culture on the kimono is dying down due to the abolition of the family system and the encouragement of western-style outfit, however, which opened up the new opportunities and fields to put the kamons on.
+The kamon culture on the kimono is dying down due to the abolition of the family system and the encouragement of Western-style outfits, however, which opened up new opportunities and fields to put the kamons in.

-You take a look at each Kamon pattern and you find each meaning, fun facts or history.
-They can take you the journey back to old times with family lineage.
+You take a look at each Kamon pattern, and you find each meaning, fun facts, or history.
+They can take you on a journey back to old times with family lineage.

 Collaboration Is the Key – Go with the Flow

-Ever since they were asked to create a logo for the company, their field of work is broadening.
+Ever since they were asked to create a logo for the company, their field of work has been broadening.

-Their list of collaborators are expanding in numbers and in varieties.
-For example, their huge work completed with 13,200 rivets brought them a new collaborator, FURLA, the Italian luxury company which is famous for their bag lines.
-They are flexible to work with any maker or individuals to satisfy their needs and wants in the design.
+Their list of collaborators is expanding in numbers and variety.
+For example, their monumental work completed with 13,200 rivets brought them a new collaborator, FURLA, the Italian luxury company which is famous for its bag lines.
+They can work with any maker or individuals to satisfy their needs and wants in the design.

-The future of the Kamon lies exactly in that, collaboration.
+The future of Kamon lies exactly in that: collaboration.

-Clearly, the excellent and avant-garde Kamon artisans were someone who was willing to try new ideas to satisfy customers.
-Perhaps, the tradition lives, not to limit or restrict anything, but to enrich our lives.
+The excellent and avant-garde Kamon artisans were willing to try new ideas to satisfy customers.
+Perhaps tradition lives not to limit or restrict anything but to enrich our lives.

-Numerous designers have worked with them because they thought design/pattern they create can bring something new or valuable to their product.
-Not a few individuals asked them to create the new family crest to start their own crest history.
+Numerous designers have worked with them because they thought the design/pattern they create could bring something new or valuable to their product.
+Not a few individuals asked them to make a new family crest to start their crest history.

 The Lineage Starts with You – Kamon

-They are willing to work with you to have your own family crest based on your preferences like you want to use a bird pattern to express liberty or some traditional pattern to create your own one.
+They are willing to work with you to have your family crest based on your preferences, such as you want to use a bird pattern to express liberty or some traditional pattern to create your one.

 These sophisticated patterns with historic weight have endless possibilities to enrich your life.
 Let’s see what the powerful energy of the Kamon can add to our lives!